Amplify Transformational Data Sharing ETF

 Level 3 – Prices, inputs or exotic modeling techniques which are both significant to the fair value measurement and unobservable (supported by little or no market activity).

-The valuation techniques used by the Funds to measure fair value for the year/period ended January 31, 2023 maximized the use of observable inputs and minimized the use of unobservable inputs.
+The valuation techniques used by the Funds to measure fair value for the period ended January 31, 2024 maximized the use of observable inputs and minimized the use of unobservable inputs.

-For the period ended January 31, 2023, there have been no significant changes to the Fund's fair valuation methodologies.
+For the period ended January 31, 2024, there have been no significant changes to the Funds’ fair valuation methodologies.

 Common stocks, preferred stock, and other equity securities listed on any national or foreign exchange (excluding Nasdaq) and the London Stock Exchange Alternative Investment Market (“AIM”) will be valued at the last price on the exchange on which they are principally traded or, for Nasdaq and AIM securities, the official closing price.
 Securities traded on more than one securities exchange are valued at the last sale price or official closing price, as applicable, at the close of the exchange representing the principal market for such securities.
 Foreign securities and other assets denominated in foreign currencies are translated into U.S. dollars at the current exchange rate, which approximates fair value.
 Redeemable securities issued by open-end investment companies shall be valued at the investment company’s applicable NAV, with the exception of exchange-traded open-end and closed-end investment companies which are priced as equity securities.
-Deposit accounts are valued at acquisition cost, which approximates fair value.
 Exchange-traded options will be valued at the current mean price where such contracts are principally traded.
 Securities traded in the over-the-counter market are valued at the mean of the bid and the asked price, if available, and otherwise at their closing bid price.
-Fixed income securities will be valued using the mean price.
+Fixed income securities will be valued at the mean price.
 Fixed income securities having a remaining maturity of 60 days or less when purchased will be valued at the current market price.
-If there is no current market price available then the securities will be valued at cost and adjusted for amortization of premiums and accretions of discounts.
+If there is no current market available then the securities will be valued at cost and adjusted for amortization of premiums and accretions of discounts.
 Swaps will be valued by using the market close price of the underlying holdings.
-If there is no market price available, then the securities will be valued at the last trade price.
+Futures contracts will be valued at the settlement price.
+If there is no current market price available, then the securities will be valued at the last trade price.

-The Trust's valuation procedures provide for the designation of the Adviser as "Valuation Designee".
-If no quotation is available from either a pricing service, or one or more brokers or if the pricing committee has reason to question the reliability or accuracy of a quotation supplied, securities are valued at fair value as determined in good faith by the Valuation Designee, pursuant to procedures established by the Fund’s Board of Trustees (the “Board”).
+The Trust’s Valuation Procedures provide for the designation of the Adviser as “Valuation Designee”.
+If no quotation is available from either a pricing service, or one or more brokers or there is reason to question the reliability or accuracy of a quotation supplied, securities are valued at fair value as determined in good faith, by the Valuation Designee pursuant to procedures established by the Funds’ Board of Trustees (the “Board”).

-The following is a summary of the fair valuations according to the inputs used to value the Fund's investments as of January 31, 2023:
+The following is a summary of the fair valuations according to the inputs used to value the Funds’ investments as of January 31, 2024:

 Level 1